candrews800/discovercooks/readme.md

 ****************************************************************************************

     1. No Recipes in Category -> Needs to Display No Recipe in Category Yet
+    2. 'All' Category -> design
-    2. Loading Spinner as image loads
+    3. Loading Spinner as image loads
-    3. Default image size on page load
+    4. Default image size on page load

 ****************************************************************************************
 **  FUNCTIONALITY TO DO LIST